ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

 <a name="user-impersonation"></a>

-## How to impersonate a user
+## How to impersonate a user 🕵️

-User impersonation is a techinique used to sign in as a specific user, without knowing the user's password.
+User impersonation is a technique used to sign in as a specific user, without knowing the user's password.

 This a very useful feature for the super admins, developers or support, to be able to solve or debug a user problem that is only visible with his session.

 There is no need in having the user password to use the application on his behalf, just generate a JWT with the correct signature and the required user metadata.

-Let's create an endpoint that can generate a JWT to login as a specific user, this endpoint will only be able to be used by a super-admin user
+Let's create an endpoint that can generate a JWT to log in as a specific user, this endpoint will only be able to be used by a super-admin user

-First we need to stablish a higher role for the superadmin user, there are many ways to do it, a simple one is just to add a 'role' property on the user record in the database.
+First, we need to establish a higher role for the super admin user, there are many ways to do it, a simple one is just to add a 'role' property on the user record in the database.

 ![super admin role in user database record](/img/passport/5-superadmin_role.png)